Vin Diesel: Personal life

 Diesel has said he prefers to maintain his privacy regarding his personal life, stating: "I'm not gonna put it out there on a magazine cover like some other actors.
 I come from the Harrison Ford, Marlon Brando, Robert De Niro, Al Pacino code of silence."

 Diesel is noted for his distinctive deep voice.
 He said his voice broke around age 15, giving him a mature-sounding voice on the telephone, which he often uses for his acting performances.

 Diesel is a longtime Dungeons & Dragons fan, and wrote the foreword for 30 Years of Adventure: A Celebration of Dungeons & Dragons (2004).
 Canadian video game designer and developer merritt k created the 2015 ASMR game Vin Diesel DMing a Game of D&D Just for You for him.
 He has expressed his love for the Dominican Republic and how he relates to its multicultural facets.
 He is acquainted with its former president, Leonel Fernández, and appeared in one of Fernández's earlier campaign advertisements.
 He later secured film production in the country for Los Bandoleros and Fast & Furious (both 2009).

+In October 2018, Diesel alongside Cody Walker took part in the Xbox Game Pass Challenge, a gaming livestream event which raised $100,000 for Reach Out WorldWide, a nonprofit organization focused on natural disasters and emergencies, which was originally co-founded by his Fast and Furious co-star Paul Walker.